 |1 Teaspoon||5 dropperfuls (175 drops)||5 ml|

-If you like my content you can check me out on Patreon.
-Your support keeps my website ad free!
+If you like the content I make here, please like or subscribe to this blog, or follow me on social media to stay up to date.
 If you have any questions, leave a comment below.
 I have balms and salves in my Etsy shop you should go check out as well.

 Emma Lee Joy